ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ```

 The contract is at address `DEPOSIT_CONTRACT_ADDRESS`.
-When a user wishes to become a validator by moving their ETH from the 1.0 chain to the 2.0 chain, they should call the `deposit` function, sending along 32 ETH and providing as `deposit_params` a SimpleSerialize'd `DepositParams` object of the form:
+When a user wishes to become a validator by moving their ETH from the 1.0 chain to the 2.0 chain, they should call the `deposit` function, sending along `DEPOSIT_SIZE` ETH and providing as `deposit_params` a SimpleSerialize'd `DepositParams` object of the form:

 ```python
 {